bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 [Frank Chimero]: https://frankchimero.com
 [webpack]: https://webpack.js.org/

-In late 2017 I got into Web Development again and my bookmarks suddenly saw a lot of good articles on Frontend
+In late 2017 I got into Web Development again and my bookmarks suddenly saw a lot of good articles on Frontend development:
-development:

 * [TypeScript Documentation](https://www.typescriptlang.org/docs/home.html)
 * [Vue + Vuex — Getting started](https://medium.com/wdstack/vue-vuex-getting-started-f78c03d9f65)
 * [Angular - Tour of Heroes](https://angular.io/tutorial)

-Honestly.
+But honestly.
 As a developer being proficient in various programming languages it was quite a frustrating fight to get "comfortable" with the JavaScript ecosystem and the modern Frontend stack in general: [webpack], [npm], [CSS], [SCSS], [JavaScript] and [TypeScript].

-Every.
-Simple.
-Thing... felt overly complex.
+Every simple thing felt overly complex.

 Position two elements next to each other?
 Oh dear. ::loudly_crying_face::